fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 ![EveryAuth](everyauth.png 'EveryAuth')

 To ask a user of your app for authorization to a specific third-party API, you direct the user's browser to an endpoint of your app implemented using EveryAuth Express middleware (_/slack_ in the example above).
 The middleware will then take the browser through a series of redirects to obtain the user's authorization to the target service like Salesforce, HubSpot, or Slack.
-Control is returned to your application with a final redirect when the process is done..
+Control is returned to your application with a final redirect when the process is done.

 When the time comes to call an external API, your app communicates again with EveryAuth through _getIdentity_ call to obtain the access token.
 EveryAuth ensures the access token is always fresh and refreshes it as necessary so that you don't need to think about it.